openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The result of the processing is the set of elements which is requested for presentation.

-## Credential Rules {#credential_rules}

-Just as for claims, the Verifier can define rules that specify which combinations of credentials MAY be returned by the Wallet.
-The rules are defined in the top-level property `rules`.
-The values is a credential rule object, defined as having the following properties:

-- `required`: An integer specifying the number of credentials that MUST be returned from the `from` set of credentials.
-- `from`: An array of objects, each being either
-  - a nested credential rule, or
-  - a credential query reference, i.e., an object with a single key `ref` that references a credential query defined in the `credentials` object.

-Within `from`, the credentials are listed in order of preference, with the first entry being the most preferred.

 ## Examples {#vp_query_examples}

 The following is a non-normative example of a VP Query that requests a Verifiable